 As a student with disabilities, you face unique considerations as you plan for college.
-To help you address these issues, the University of Nebraska-Lincoln and EducationQuest have developed these steps you should follow:
+These steps will help you through the process:

 Step 1: Understand the importance of self-advocacy

 Becoming a self-advocate in high school will help you succeed in college.
 In college, you will be responsible for identifying and requesting support services.
 Parents aren’t automatically involved with your college education, and most colleges prefer working directly with the student.

 As a “self-advocate” you communicate your needs with logical and positive language.
 To be an effective self-advocate, you must understand your disability, know how it impacts your learning, and become comfortable with describing your disability and academic-related needs to others.
 Follow these tips for becoming a self-advocate.